-Out of school clubs form part of the Government's extended schools agenda, and include after-school clubs, breakfast clubs and holiday clubs or playschemes.
-Extended schools are designed to help parents balance work and family commitments, whilst providing children with study support, and offering them a broader range of experiences and interests.
+Out of school clubs include after-school clubs, breakfast clubs and holiday clubs or playschemes.
+These settings are designed to help parents balance work and family commitments, whilst providing children with a secure and fun place to spend their time outside of school, with dedicated professionals caring for them.

-Support for setting up out of school clubs is usually provided by the childcare and early years team of your local authority.
-Additional support and advice is offered by the Out of School Alliance, the national organisation for providers of out of school care.
+Support for setting up out of school clubs is sometimes provided by the childcare and early years team of your local authority.
+Additional support and advice is offered by us, the Out of School Alliance, the national organisation for providers of out of school care.

 More about setting up an out of school club >